Internal auditory meatus: Structure

 The cochlear and vestibular branches of cranial nerve VIII separate according to this schema and terminate in the inner ear.
 The facial nerve continues traveling through the facial canal, eventually exiting the skull at the stylomastoid foramen.
+A common mnemonic to remember the anterior quadrants of the inner ear is: "seven up, coke down" (seventh nerve superior, cochlear nerve inferior).

 Function

 The internal auditory meatus provides a passage through which the vestibulocochlear nerve (CN VIII), the facial nerve (CN VII), and the labyrinthine artery (an internal auditory branch of the anterior inferior cerebellar artery in 85% of people) can pass from inside the skull to structures of the inner ear and face.
 It also contains the vestibular ganglion.